 So, the rules and a certain degree of underlying ‘alternative racial awareness’ are perhaps reasons to like Switzerland a little less.

-The country is often accused of being boring – but then, is Britain exciting because its town and city centres are boozed up carnage every weekend?
+The country is often accused of being boring – but then, is Britain exciting because its town and city centers are boozed up carnage every weekend?

-There is a balance, but perhaps parts of Switzerland are a bit too far the other way and one does occasionally wonder what goes on behind all those locked doors and window blinds of an evening!
+There is a balance, but perhaps parts of Switzerland are a bit too far the other way, and one occasionally wonders what goes on behind all those locked doors and window blinds of an evening!

 Finally, of course, you’ll need to work on your Swiss German (and even a bit of Swiss-French) in order to really settle in – or at least cope with all the bureaucracy that comes in letter format through your door every week.